armel/M5HamRadio/README.md

 Using a plain text editor, you will create a file that should have the `.ini` extension.

 > I insist, you must use a simple plain text editor.
 Do not save your `.ini` file in DOC or RTF format.
-Last, but not least, not that the `.ini` file contend is case-sensitive.
+Last, but not least, note that the `.ini` file contend is case-sensitive.

 For example `IC705BT.ini` if you plan to use an IC-705, connected by Bluetooth.